xkohutka/documentation/README.md

-# ASCIDE - SystemVerilog WEB IDE
+# ASICDE - SystemVerilog WEB IDE

 This repository holds the documentation for various dependencies of this project as well as some development, installation and deployment guides.